jeelion22/Roadmap-Day25-ToDo-App-Netlify-Deployment/README.md

 ## Usage

-The webpage is a reference for the how to work with formik and react router dom
+The webpage is a reference for how to handle state management using react hooks

 ## License